Hunger & Coronavirus Crisis

 View Rutgers’ guide to feeding children during unplanned school closings.

 Pandemic-EBT (P-EBT) is a program to help families buy food for their children who normally would get free or reduced-price meals at school before the closures.
-The full benefit amount of $416.10, which covers the days schools were closed due to COVID-19, will be available when you activate your card.
 You can use P-EBT benefits to purchase food items.

 The NJ Department of Human Services has taken several steps to make the Supplemental Nutrition Assistance Program (SNAP, aka food stamps) and other assistance more readily available: